Cale/arw-daily/about.md

 The primary font used for article copy is [Atkinson](https://www.brailleinstitute.org/freefont/), a typeface designed by the [Braille Institute](https://www.brailleinstitute.org/) founder, J. Robert Atkinson.
 The typeface is specifically designed for users with low vision.
 It also includes a wonderful [slashed zero](https://en.wikipedia.org/wiki/Slashed_zero) (0) glyph to help differentiate between zero and "O" in call signs.
 The header typeface is [Newsreader](https://fonts.google.com/specimen/Newsreader).

+## Traffic and Demographics

+The Amateur Radio Daily website averages about 600 views per day.
+The month of February 2026 saw 16,389 views across 12,956 users.
+53,396 unique clients accessed the RSS feed during the first week of February 2026.
+The top referring domains to Amateur Radio Daily are:

+- southgatearc.org
+- google.com
+- news.google.com
+- duckduckgo.com

 ## Established in 2023